-- Handling a wide range of other administrative details – closing credit cards and financial accounts, deleting social media pages, paying bills, filing taxes, dividing assets and more.
+- Overseeing administrative details, such as closing credit cards and financial accounts, deleting social media pages, paying bills, filing taxes, dividing assets and more.

-A corporate trustee provides expertise, support and built in policies and procedures to effectively and efficiently administer the trust, often at a reasonable administration fee.
-In addition:
+A corporate trustee provides expertise, support, policies and procedures to effectively and efficiently administer the trust.

 - Should a mistake occur, corporate trustees carry liability insurance to satisfy any judgment against them.